falcosecurity/falco-website/content/en/blog/intro-gvisor-falco/index.md

 ---
 title: Getting started with gVisor support in Falco
 linktitle: Getting started with gVisor support in Falco
-description: Learn how to integrate gVisor and Falco on Docker
+description: Learn how to integrate gVisor and Falco on Docker and GKE
 date: 2022-09-15
 author: Luca Guerra, Lorenzo Susini, Vicente J. Jiménez Miras
 slug: intro-gvisor-falco